 [edit]Around town

-• 5 Fetteresso Castle.
+- 5 Fetteresso Castle.
 14th-century towerhouse, rebuilt in 1761 as a Scottish Gothic-style Palladian manor.
-It's been converted into several private dwellings and isn't open to visitors.
-Fetteresso Castle (Q1145710) on Wikidata Fetteresso Castle on Wikipedia
+It's been converted into private dwellings and isn't open to visitors.

-• 7 Ury House a mile north of town is the shell of an Elizabethan mansion; it's an imposing facade but unsafe to enter.
-Since 2019 it's been under development as a hotel, house estate and golf resort, so much of the area is fenced off as a hard-hat zone.
+- 7 Ury House a mile north of town is the shell of an Elizabethan mansion, an imposing facade but unsafe to enter.
+It's under development as a hotel, house estate and golf resort, so much of the area is fenced off as a hard-hat zone.

 Further out

-• 8 Raedykes was a Roman marching camp - a temporary structure set up between the permanent forts.
+[edit]- 8 Raedykes was a Roman marching camp - a temporary structure set up between the permanent forts.
 It's one of a line of camps between the fort at Stracathro and those in Moray.
 Raedykes is one of the possible sites of the Battle of Mons Graupius, when Rome defeated the Caledonians in AD 83/84, but no-one's sure.
 The camp, perched on Garrison Hill, has yielded important finds but to look at is just grazing land.
-That seems fitting as the Roman commander who had it built was Agricola, which means "farmer".
+That's fitting since the Roman commander who built it was Agricola, which means "farmer".

-• 11 Monboddo House is a 13th century towerhouse, made over into a mansion in the 17th century.
-It fell into disrepair in the 20th century but was restored in the 21st; it's a private dwelling and you can't visit.
+- 11 Monboddo House is a 13th century towerhouse, made over into a mansion in the 17th century.
+It fell derelict in the 20th century but was restored in the 21st; it's a private dwelling and you can't visit.

-• 13 Catterline is a small fishing village, a row of whitewashed cottages that somehow looks more like Ireland.
-Until 2012 it was the scene of the midsummer "Cartie Challenge" — home-made soapbox carts would hurtle down the street — but the route was damaged by a storm and they haven't raced since.
+- 13 Catterline is a small fishing village, a row of whitewashed cottages that somehow looks more like Ireland.

 Do

-• Stonehaven Highland Games are probably next on Su 20 July 2025, tbc.
+- Stonehaven Highland Games are probably next held on Su 19 July 2026, tbc.

 Buy

-• Food outlets in Market Square include Co-op Food (daily 7AM-10PM), Charles McHardy Butchers, and Lembas Organic Eggs.
+- Food shops in Market Square include Co-op Food (daily 7AM-10PM) and Charles McHardy Butchers.

 Eat

-• Carron Fish Bar (formerly The Haven), 1 Allardice St AB39 2BN (next to main bus stop), +44 1569 765377.
-M-Th 4-8PM, F noon-1:30PM, 4-9PM, Sa Su noon-8PM.
+- Carron Fish Bar, 1 Allardice St AB39 2BN (next to main bus stop), ☏ +44 7380 329326.
+M-Th noon-1:30PM, 4-8PM, F-Su noon-8PM.
 Fish and chip shop famous for inventing the deep-fried Mars bar in 1992, though the story only took off in the media in 1995.
 It became symbolic of Scotland's unhealthy lifestyle, but pundits fuming against it only spread its fame.
-So too did the shop's 2012 bid to have the product registered as an EU geographical or traditional specialty, and Mars Inc's po-faced response that "deep-frying one of our products would go against our commitment to promoting healthy, active lifestyles."
-In 2015 the council ordered the shop to take down banners claiming the invention, which they cheerfully refused to do.
+So too did the shop's bid to have the product registered as an EU traditional specialty, and Mars Inc's po-faced response that "deep-frying one of our products would go against our commitment to promoting healthy, active lifestyles."
+In 2015 the council ordered the shop to take down banners claiming the invention, which to this day they cheerfully refuse to do.
 Fashions are fickle and a Nigella Lawson TV recipe was the death knell of its street cred.
-But it remains on the menu, though it's mostly visitors that buy the bars nowadays.
-Deep-fried Mars bar on Wikipedia
+But it remains on the menu, though it's mostly tourists that buy the bars nowadays.

 Drink

-• Market Bar in Market Square is open daily 12:30PM-midnight.
+- Market Bar in Market Square is open daily 11AM-midnight.

 Sleep